fbpx

 “Good social proof is useful for all landing pages because people trust other people more than they trust marketers.
 But there are caveats, of course.

 Every landing page is essentially an argument or a case you’re making to convince the prospect (e.g., a member of a narrow market segment) to choose to opt-in for your freebie or to buy your product, and so every line of copy on the page—including social proof, like testimonials and data points—needs to support that argument.
+Refer to this article for an enhanced landing page optimization process.

 This means your testimonials need to counter actual objections, not just praise your product or counter non-existent objections.